 Jesus also, that he might sanctify the people with his own blood, suffered outside the gate.
 Therefore, let us go forth to him outside the camp, bearing his reproach.
 For we have no continuing city here, but we seek one to come.

 ¶1.
 The burden of Nineveh.
 The book of the vision of Nahum the Elkoshite.

-2. God is jealous, and the Lord takes vengeance.
-The Lord avenges and is the Master of wrath.
-The Lord takes vengeance on his adversaries and reserves it for His enemies.
+2. God is jealous, and Jehovah takes vengeance.
+Jehovah avenges and is full of fury.
+Jehovah takes vengeance on his adversaries and reserves it for His enemies.

-3. Though great in power, the Lord is slow to anger, but He will never leave the wicked unpunished.
+3. Jehovah is slow to anger but great in power, and Jehovah will never acquit the wicked.
 His way is in the whirlwind and the storm, and the clouds are the dust of his feet.